rinja-rs/rinja/examples/actix-web-app/README.md

 [actix-web](https://crates.io/crates/actix-web) as web framework.
 It lets the user of the web page select a display language, and asks for their name.
-The example shows the interaction between both projects, and serves as an example to use basic rinja features such as base templates to a unified layout skeletton for your page, and less boilerplate in your template code.
+The example shows the interaction between both projects, and serves as an example to use basic rinja features such as base templates to a unified layout skeleton for your page, and less boilerplate in your template code.

 To run the example execute `cargo run` in this folder.